tofstie/tofstie.github.io/_portfolio/philip.md

 - As I wrap up my thesis, a few additional things need to be merged into the main branch of dougshidong/PHiLiP.
 Not all of my work will be merged in as there are large scale consequences of the work I have done on others in the group.

+### PERK Schemes
+- Recent advancements in [PERK schemes](https://doi.org/10.1016/j.jcp.2023.112159) have led to a potential increase in the CFL number when there are large differences in cell sizes.
+Other students in the group have incorporated these methods , however they are not completely finished.
+My job is to make sure the code is "production" ready.
+I am currently waiting on other PRs before testing can begin.

 ### Hyperreduction and FR
 - I want to implement hyperreduction and FR to allow for more dissipation in the flow.
 There are a few things that need to be solved first mathematically before this can be implemented.